 The answer is simple.
 Extrinsic Motivation relies on external rewards or penalties.
 Once that reward or penalty is gone, this source of motivation will disappear.
 Also, external rewards or penalties are always finite, and you’re usually not in control of them.

-On the other hand, for Intrinsic Motivation — the activity itself is already the reward.
-So it’s supply of “motivation fuel” can virtually be unlimited if nurtured properly.
+On the other hand, with Intrinsic Motivation — the activity itself is already the reward.
+So its supply of “motivation fuel” can virtually be unlimited if nurtured properly.

 How to Maximize Intrinsic Motivation?

 Now that you know the importance of Intrinsic Motivation, the next step would be to maximize it and make it sustainable.
 As I mentioned earlier, Intrinsic Motivation is the key to long term, sustainable objectives.
 But, just having a meaningful objective is not enough.
 To make the most out of it, you have to nurture your Intrinsic Motivation.

 It’s important to do so because Intrinsic Motivation can have diminishing returns.
 For example, you’re feeling thirsty, the weather is warm and you really just want to drink a can of Coke.
 It’d be great if you could have a coke in hand.
 Once you have it, it’s so satisfying drinking it.
 But, imagine I give you a second can, then a third can, and how about a fourth one?
 Your satisfaction will eventually diminish and you might even get sick of it.
 So this law of diminishing return occurs everywhere, even for our Intrinsic Motivation.